- How do I acquire a student visa?

 In order to obtain a student visa you need an official invitation from an educational institution.
 First, you need to submit a completed application form and a scan of your passport by email to firstname.lastname@example.org.
 After registering for one of our programs, you will receive an official invitation letter from the Russian Ministry of Foreign Affairs.
 Note that it usually takes about one month for an invitation to be issued.

-Nowadays, almost all countries work with electronic invitations.
-If you need a paper invitation, please indicate as much in a letter to one of our coordinators.
 You will be responsible for paying the postage for a paper invitation.
 Be sure to leave yourself enough time to obtain your visa from the Russian consulate in your country.
 In general, this process takes about two weeks.
 The cost of visas varies depending on processing time and the type of visa.

 - Do I need to register my visa?

 You will need to register your visa within 72 hours of your arrival in Petrozavodsk.
 The International Office of PetrSU will take of registering your visa.
 You will need to bring your passport, visa and migration card to the International Office of PetrSU (Petrozavodsk State University, Anokhina str., 20, office 412).